Wirich VI, Count of Daun-Falkenstein: Murder

 Because of the risk the Spanish soldiers under Admiral Francisco de Mendoza quartered in Orsoy posed to his family, Wirich sent his relatives to Hardenberg on 4 October 1598.
 The very next day, a force of 5000 mercenaries led by de Mendoza appeared before Broich Castle and laid siege to the castle.
 Wirich insisted in vain that he was neutral and after negotiations failed, he felt he had no other option than to open fire.
 However, the Spanish force was too strong and he had to surrender the next morning.
 The Spanish commander swore that the Germans would be allowed to leave their castle unmolested.
 Nevertheless, some 200 people, including servants, maids, woman and children were massacred outside the gate of Broich Castle.
 Wirich himself was taken prisoner.
 On 11 October, he was allowed to have a stroll outside his castle.
 However, his two Spanish guards attacked him and stabbed him.
 They beheaded his body, doused him with gunpowder and burned his body beyond recognition.
 News of his murder quickly spread throughout Germany and provoked outrage and sympathy.

 Wirich son, also named Wirich, was an officer in the army of the Dutch stadtholder Maurice of Nassau from 1605 onwards. on 6 February 1607, he, too, was murdered by Spanish soldiers.
 He was robbed and killed at Sterkrade (now part of Oberhausen).

 Marriages and issue

 Wirich married three times.
-In 1578, he married Countess Palatine Ursula of Veldenz (3 April 1543 – 1578), the daughter of Count Palatine Rupert of Veldenz.
+In 1578, he married Countess Palatine Ursula of Zweibrücken-Veldenz (3 April 1543 – 1578), the daughter of Count Palatine Rupert, Count Palatine of Veldenz and his wife Ursula, Wild- und Rheingräfin zu Salm-Kyrburg (1516–1601).
 This marriage remained childless.

-On 18 December 1578, he married Countess Elisabeth of Manderscheid-Blankenheim (3 April 1544 at Dillenburg Castle – 3 September 1586), the sister of Bishop John IV of Strasbourg, who had been abbess of Essen Abbey before she married.
-Wirich and Elisabeth had the following children:
+On 18 December 1578, he married Countess Elisabeth of Manderscheid-Blankenheim (3 April 1544 at Dillenburg Castle – 3 September 1586), daughter of Count Arnold I of Manderscheid-Blankenheim (1500–1548) and his wife, Countess Margarethe of Wied (d.
+1571).
+Her brother was Bishop John IV of Strasbourg.
+Elisabeth had been abbess of Essen Abbey before she married.
+They had the following children: